 Oulahen studied business at York University for two years while playing for the Battalion, and continues his education with online courses through Athabasca University.

-Oulahen and his wife Kendal reside in Barrie with their son Cole, who was born in July, 2011.
+Oulahen and his wife Kendal reside in North Bay with their two sons, Cole and Hudson.